Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-This nut-free, Spinach Basil Pesto is not only good for your tastebuds, it's good for your wallet as well.
-You can have a tasty sauce for your proteins, veggies, and pasta in less than 3 minutes!
+This nut-free Spinach Basil Pesto is not only good for your tastebuds; it's good for your wallet as well!
+In less than 3 minutes, you can have a tasty and versatile sauce for proteins, vegetables, pasta, and bread.

 A spoon dipping into a bowl of Nut-Free Spinach Basil Pesto with basil leaves, lemon, and parmesan cheese on the side.